Cache Management

 Viewing Cached Pages

 Navigate to a domain's Cache tab to see all currently cached pages.
-Each entry shows:
+Each entry shows the URL path with a Purge button to remove it from the cache.

 The cache is stored in Redis with a default TTL of 1 hour.
 After expiration, the next bot visit to that page triggers a fresh render.